RahasoftBwire/CHAMAlink/FINAL_RELEASE_SUMMARY.md

 **All requirements from your original lists have been successfully implemented and verified.**

-The CHAMAlink system is now:
+The Bwire Finance Cloud system is now:
 - ✅ Fully functional across all navigation and dropdown items
 - ✅ Free of critical bugs and errors
 - ✅ Clean and optimized for deployment